smartcontractkit/documentation/src/pages/chainlink-nodes/oracle-jobs/migration-v1-v2.md

 v1 jobs were intended for extremely targeted use cases, so they opted for simplicity in the job spec over explicitness.

-The v2 Job Specs support expanding functionality in Chainlink nodes and prefer explicitness, so they are are much more powerful and support advanced capabilities like running tasks in parallel.
+The v2 Job Specs support expanding functionality in Chainlink nodes and prefer explicitness, so they are much more powerful and support advanced capabilities like running tasks in parallel.
 This change provides the following benefits to node operators:

 - Support increased job complexity
 - Better performance